RATING: 1 Key RESULT: Win REMAINING: 6:30

 Myrtle Beach Room Escape is truly an unreal experience from start to finish – and trust me, I’m using that term in the worst possible way.
 I suppose to fully paint the picture, we should start at the beginning.
 As mentioned, this visit was a last minute plan.
 We called the venue to confirm availability before heading over, as we were unable to use their online booking system so close to game time.
 On their confirmation, we made our way to the venue, and were told we could just pay for our tickets in person since the booking for that time slot already closed online.

 Upon arriving, we walked past the awkwardly hand-painted barber’s pole (?) and opened the door clearly marked by an attempted maze design literally constructed by sticking blue painter’s tape onto the glass.
 We stepped onto the bright lime green concrete floor with sloppy graffiti covering every square inch of it.
 We met the owner’s three dogs, one of which was dyed pink.
-Here’s the thing – none of these points is even actually the real problem with their professionalism (though it surely didn’t help matters.)
+Here’s the thing – none of these points are even actually the real problem with their professionalism (though they surely didn’t help matters.)

 It was at this point we were told they only accept cash.
 We asked them why, in our prior phone conversation, wherein they told us we could pay upon arrival, they never mentioned that.
 We were told that we “should have just known that.”

 Neither of us carry cash.
 They literally were going to send us home, until I suggested we just go online and buy tickets to a different game time.
+And to be clear, all of that chaos occurred before we began.

 The scenic presentation inside the game was no less disheveled than the lobby.
 And the puzzles were bad.
 It’s not that they weren’t intuitive, because for the most part, they were.
 But they were not at all fun.